 - BA (Hons) in Counselling and Psychotherapy (University of Southampton, UK)

 - Diploma in Counselling and Communication (Australian College of Applied Psychology, Australia)

-- Currently enrolled on D.Psych in Counselling Psychology ( Glasgow Caledonian University)
+- Currently working towards a Doctorate in counselling psychology ( Glasgow Caledonian University)

 - Member of the British Association for Counselling and Psychotherapy (BACP)